 If that wasn't enough to keep you busy, these November festivals should do the trick:

--- Romaeuropa Festival, a multidisciplinary and cultural arts fete, hosts events from September 20 to December 12.
+-- Romaeuropa Festival, a multidisciplinary and cultural arts fete, hosts events for several months.

 4. Melbourne, Australia